 The first items I made were sometimes dreadful.
 This was because I had no idea at the time how important it was to plan ahead and think the project through.

 When you've made your third turkey, you too will agree that spending a few minutes cutting out cardboard shapes is time well spent.
 Plan the project very, very precisely (measuring to the nearest millimetre) and then think through how and in which order each piece will be sewn to the next, bearing in mind that some may need to be fitted out with straps, buckles, rings, slots, etc., before they're stitched to others.
+There will be a logically correct assembly order and it's best to have all the components ready and finished before they're put together.

 It is at this stage that you'll have to remember to skive this piece, punch holes in that piece and run an edging tool around a third piece, because it may be too late to do these things if you've already stitched them up and (as it were) painted yourself into a corner.